LiLabAtVT/OrthoMarkerGeneGroups/README.md

 Browser tutorial: https://youtu.be/Jb4uMq394Sg

 ### Contact:
-If you have any questions regarding the OMG methods, please contact me at tnchau@vt.edu
+If you have any questions regarding the OMG methods, please contact me (Tran Chau) at tnchau@vt.edu